Hornsea Museum was originally a farm owned by the Burn

 The popular WW1

-exhibition is still open to visitors, featuring many artefacts, archives, memorabilia and costumes of the time, including loans from the people of Hornsea.
+exhibition is still open to visitors, featuring many artefacts, archives, memorabilia and costumes of the time, and includes loans from the people of Hornsea.

-A new exhibition is planned for Easter, featuring the work of Peter Riches, Hornsea potter and ceramicist who sadly died last year.
+A new display is almost complete featuring the work of Peter Riches, a Hornsea potter and ceramicist who sadly died last year.
 His work depicts many shops and characters of the town in years gone by.
 Come and see how many you can recognise.

 Tourist Information Centre